Hart Learned the First Step in Building the Indians of 1990s from Peters

 Finley, once described as a self-made man who worships his creator, didn’t mesh well with Peters.
 One of Finley’s first hires was Frank “Trader” Lane, who had done untold damage to the Indians’ farm system, once the pride of the major leagues.
 Lane and Peters clashed, to the point where Finley fired Peters.
 Finley later apologized and brought Peters back to be the titular assistant general manager, but in actuality, he made personnel decisions.
-The Athletics drafted players like John Odom, Jim “Catfish” Hunter, Joe Rudi, Dave Duncan (father of current Indian Shelley) and Sal Bando.
+The Athletics drafted players like John Odom, Jim “Catfish” Hunter, Joe Rudi, Dave Duncan (father of former Indian Shelley) and Sal Bando.

 Peters became director of the Indians’ farm system in 1965.
 The cupboard was bare, and Peters would have to restock it after Lane’s almost pathological need to have a deal going.
 Under Peters’ watch, the Indians signed Alan Ashby, Buddy Bell and Chris Chambliss – three players who had enough major league talent to have lengthy careers, but not necessarily with the Tribe.
 And Peters got the Indians into the Tom Seaver sweepstakes as well – even if Tom Terrific ended up with the Mets.